-Every popular modern tabletop RPG is very complex and very deep.
+Every popular modern TTRPG is very complex and very deep.
 Complexity here refers to the number of system and rules players must memorize or improvise to play the game.
 Depth refers to the intricacy of decision making and the number of factors that apply.
-The goal of Ground Level is to maximize depth and limit complexity while preserving the essential experience tabletop RPGs offer.
-This is accomplished by limiting the amount and intricacy of systems in the game while making the results of those systems very meaning full to the state of the game.
+The goal of Ground Level is to maximize depth and limit complexity while preserving the essential experience TTRPGs offer.
+This is accomplished by limiting the amount and intricacy of systems in the game while making the results of those systems very meaningful to the state of the game.

 Valuing fun in systems over realism:

 Many games design systems that, above all else, try to immerse the player.
-This is an admirable goal; however it has a tendency to create bloated systems that are satisfying in terms of reality but not in terms of raw game mechanics.
-Ground level trusts its players enough to suspend their disbelief for systems that allow for outlandish feats and interactions in the name of a more fun and satisfying game from a numbers viewpoint.
-This is aided greatly by the alien setting of Ground Level, as it may be more excusable for the bugs of the expanse to preform inhuman feats.
+This is an admirable goal; however, it has a tendency to create bloated systems that are satisfying in terms of reality but not in terms of raw game mechanics.
+Ground Level trusts its players enough to suspend their disbelief for systems that allow for outlandish feats and interactions in the name of a more fun and satisfying game from a numbers viewpoint.
+This is aided greatly by the alien setting of Ground Level, as it may be more excusable for the bugs of the expanse to perform inhuman feats.

-Keeping Numbers Small
+Keeping numbers small:

-The decision to keep numbers small is complimentary to the idea of a less complex game, but the primary reason to keep numbers small is to increase accessibility.
-D&D, Pathfinder, and related systems require nearly a full suite of polyhedral dice.
-This is standard or even exciting for advanced players, but new players often don’t know what dice to use or are simply overwhelmed.
-Ground level uses 2 dice: a d6 (regular dice) and a d4 (attack dice).
+The decision to keep numbers small is complementary to the idea of a less complex game, but the primary reason to keep numbers small is to increase accessibility.
+D&D, Pathfinder, and related d20 systems require nearly a full suite of polyhedral dice.
+This is standard or even exciting for advanced players, but new players often don’t know which die to use or are overwhelmed and have trouble differentiating between the dice.
+Ground Level uses 2 dice: a d6 (regular die) and a d4 (attack die).
 Small numbers also add greater feedback.
 Because each increase of 1 on a scale of values is a larger increase proportionally to the goal of reducing a creature’s HP or succeeding on a check, players will have more immediate feedback on how impactful their actions are.
-In more simple turns, players will be more excited that their attack did 2 damage instead of 1 because an increase of 1 is more meaningful.
-Finally, and more importantly, small numbers make addition and subtraction faster which facilitates a game where there can be a multitude of modifies applied to 1 roll of the dice.
+In more simple terms, players will be more excited that their attack did 2 damage instead of 1 because an increase of 1 is more meaningful.
+Finally, and more importantly, small numbers make addition and subtraction faster which facilitates a game where there can be a multitude of modifiers applied to a single roll of the dice.

 The reason the design goals are listed is expressly for play testers.
 If a system in the game conflicts with one of the above design goals, please bring it up wherever you found this document.

 I appreciate the time you took to read an exhaustive and frankly unnecessary forward.
-I look forward to making Ground Level the game it has the potential to be – Michael, Lead designer
+I look forward to making Ground Level the game it has the potential to be – Michael, Lead Designer

 Ground Level